-Once again, III.
-Brother William L. Greene, 33°, was able attend the award ceremonies and present these Americanism ROTC/JROTC Awards to outstanding and deserving cadets for their leadership, academic achievement and patriotism.
-These awards were presented at the University of Connecticut and various high schools throughout the state of Connecticut.
-I would like to thank III.
-Brother Bill for his presentation of these awards over the last several years.
+Once again, Past Most Worshipful Grand Master of Masons in Connecticut, William L. Greene, 33°, MSA, was able attend the award ceremonies and present these Americanism ROTC/JROTC Awards to six (6) outstanding and deserving cadets for their leadership, academic achievement, and patriotism.
+These awards were presented at various high schools throughout the state of Connecticut.
+I would like to thank Illustrious and Most Worshipful Brother Bill for his presentation of these awards over the last several years.